DarthNoxix/Noxix-Cogs-2026/OpenWebUIChat/README.md

 ### 1. **Test Knowledge Base**
 ```
-[p]openwebui knowledge faq add "What is this server about?"
+[p]openwebui faq add "What is this server about?"
 "This is a gaming community server"
 [p]openwebui knowledge search "server"
 [p]openwebui knowledge stats
 ```